 The 2005 documentary based on the Enron book was nominated for an Academy Award.
 The Eliot Spitzer saga is also the topic of a documentary by Alex Gibney.
-Elkind collaborated with Gibney, an Oscar-winning filmmaker, on both projects.
+Elkind collaborated with Gibney, an Oscar-winning filmmaker, on both projects as well as his forthcoming film on Steve Jobs, "The Man in the Machine."
 He has been a guest on numerous radio and television programs, including "The Today Show," Nightline, CNN Newsnight, and The Charlie Rose Show.
 Elkind graduated from Princeton University in 1980.
 He lives with his family in Fort Worth, Texas.

 "...LOYAL, DEPENDABLE, AND TRUSTWORTHY": Here's the 1982 recommendation letter San Antonio's county hospital, eager to get rid of her, gave nurse Genene Jones.
 Six months later, she murdered 15-month-old Chelsea Ann McClellan in a Kerrville pediatric clinic.
 More than three decades later, she's now been charged with murdering two children in the pediatric ICU at Bexar County Hospital.
 (From The Death Shift).